ropensci/roweb/_posts/2017-09-11-software-review-update.md

 We've also added geospatial and text analysis as areas where we accept packages that might seem more general or methods-y than we would otherwise.
 These are areas where we've built, among our staff and reviewers, topic-specific expertise.

-Given that we accept packages that improve on existing solutions, in practice we avoid accepting more than one package of similar scope.
+Given that we accept packages that improve on existing solutions, in practice we generally avoid accepting more than one package of similar scope.
 We've also added [clarifying language][over] about what this entails and how we define overlap with other packages.

 We now strongly encourage [pre-submission inquiries][presub] to quickly assess whether the package falls into scope.
 Some of these lead to suggesting the person submit their package, while others are determined out-of-scope.
 This reduces effort on all sides for packages that be out-of-scope.
 Many authors do this prior to completing their package so they can decide whether to tailor their development process to rOpenSci.